HatiEth/rocket-game-launcher/README.md

 You may want to create a standalone application for venues or sites, as you wouldn't have to deal with the setup process on a showcase machine.

-You can build it yourself for windows using `yarn dist` or `npm run dist`.
+You can build it yourself for windows using `yarn dist`.

 Other OS apps are currently untested and may need some tinkering 🙂.